-“Jane Fonda" Side Leg Lifts
+1. "jane Fonda" Side Leg Lifts

-Kneeling Side Leg Lifts
+2. Kneeling Side Leg Lifts

-Kneel down on all fours, on your hands and knees.
-Align your hands so they’re under your shoulders and your knees so they’re under your hips.Extend one leg out to the side, then lift and lower.
-Do 20 reps, then repeat with the opposite leg.
+Kneel down on all fours, with your hands under your shoulders and your knees under your hips.Extend one leg out to the side, then lift and lower 20 times.
+Repeat with the opposite leg.

-The Challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.
+The challenge: As you move your leg, use your glutes to keep your spine and pelvis stable.

-Kneeling Back Leg Lifts
+3. Kneeling Back Leg Lifts

 Kneel down on all fours, with your hands under your shoulders and your knees under your hips.
-Lift one leg behind you, keeping your knee bent and moving your toes toward the sky.
+Lift one leg behind you, keeping your knee bent and moving your toes toward the ceiling.
 Repeat 20 times with each leg.

-Bridge Single Leg Kicks
+4. Bridge Single-leg Kicks

-New York Pilates, locations in Soho, the West Village and Gurney’s in Montauk; 212-335-0375 or newyorkpilates.com
+New York Pilates, multiple locations; 212-335-0375 or newyorkpilates.com